gl-inet/gl-thread-dev-board/README.md

 ####    test

-Reference https://docs.gl-inet.com/en/4/user_guide/gl-s200/gl_dev_board/ add TDB(GL Thread DEV Board) to the thread network.After successfully joining the network, you can view the collected data such as temperature reported by the OTB to gl-s200 on the web page, or run commands in the background of gl-s200 to control the OTB.
+Reference https://docs.gl-inet.com/iot/en/iot_dev_board/ add TDB(GL Thread DEV Board) to the thread network.
+After successfully joining the network, you can view the collected data such as temperature reported by the OTB to gl-s200 on the web page, or run commands in the background of gl-s200 to control the OTB.

 ##### Set LED switch